BhaktiGajipara/Weekly-Sales-report/README.md

 When your n8n workflow processes the CSV file and returns a PDF response:

 1. **Automatic Detection**: The app automatically detects PDF responses from the webhook
+2. **Auto-navigation**: Automatically switches to the Report tab when a PDF is generated
-2. **Instant Preview**: The PDF opens in a built-in viewer modal
+3. **Integrated Viewer**: The PDF displays directly in the Report tab (no modal popup)
-3. **Download Option**: Users can download the generated PDF report
+4. **Download Option**: Users can download the generated PDF report
-4. **File Management**: The app properly handles blob URLs and memory cleanup
+5. **File Management**: The app properly handles blob URLs and memory cleanup

 ### n8n Workflow Configuration for PDF Response